 Technology has transformed everything we do, from our ability to swiftly discover and tightly target key opinion leaders (be they journalists, politicians, shareholders, stakeholders, or all of the above) with relevant, credible information-to our proven power to build robust virtual communities by creating enticing, engaging bridges to the brands we represent.

-Have you been recommending a change in strategy regarding social media?
+Thank you for that answer.
+You said that fortune goes to the smart so I’m curious – Have you been recommending a change in strategy regarding social media?

 Far too many brands delegate, and relegate social strategy development and implementation to their ad agencies, internal marketing departments, even their PR intern, with a mandate to replicate, share, and spread commercial messages.
 They forget, or worse still ignore the main reason people converge on social media, which is to build and maintain connections through P2P (person to person) communication with friends, family, mentors, colleagues, newsmakers and other HUMAN beings.